- Search The Registry

 This date celebrates the birth of an African King Sundiata Keita, also known as Mari Diata, in approximately 1210.

 Keita was the founder and ruler of the Mali Empire in West Africa.
 Keita was the son of Nare Maghan, the ruler of Kangaba, a small state located on an offshoot of the upper Niger River.
 Sundiata left Kangaba, but the reason is unknown: he may have gone into voluntary exile to avoid a jealous half brother, or he may have been exiled by Sumanguru Kante, king of the Soso, who killed Keita’s father and took over his kingdom.learn more

 *Philippa of Hainault was born on this date in 1310.
-She was the first black Queen of England.
-Philippa was of black Moorish ancestry, born in Valenciennes in the County of Hainaut in the Low Countries of northern France.
+She was the first Black Queen of England.
+Philippa was of Black Moorish ancestry, born in Valenciennes in the County of Hainaut in the Low Countries of northern France.
 Her parents were William I, Count of Hainaut, and Joan of Valois, Countess of Hainaut, granddaughter of Philip III of France.
-Philippa was one of eight children […]learn more
+Philippa was one of eight […]learn more

 *The birth of Juan Garrido in 1487 is celebrated on this date.
 He was a Black African Spanish conquistador.learn more